AdobeDocs/target-developers/src/pages/implement/recommendations/index.md

 Before setting up your first Recommendations activity in Adobe Target, complete the following steps:

 1. [Implement Target](#implement-target) on the web and mobile app surfaces that you want to use for capturing user behavior and delivering recommendations.
-2. [Set up your Recommendations catalog](#set-up-your-recommendadtions-catalog) of products or content that you want to recommend to your users.
+2. [Set up your Recommendations catalog](#set-up-your-recommendations-catalog) of products or content that you want to recommend to your users.
 3. [Pass behavioral information and context](#pass-behavioral-information-and-context) to Target Recommendations to allow it to deliver personalized recommendations.
 4. [Configure global exclusions](#configure-global-exclusions).
 5. [Configure Recommendations settings](#configure-recommendations-settings).

 ## Implement Target

 Target Recommendations requires you to implement the Adobe Experience Platform Web SDK or at.js 0.9.2 (or later).
-See [Implement Target](../implementing-target.md) for more information.
+See the [Target client-side implementation guides](../client-side/) for more information.

 ## Set up your Recommendations catalog